The Essential Role of Today’s Front Line Managers

 Voice of the customer and cross-functional improvements.
 As more contact centers capture and use customer input to shape products, processes and services, supervisors are taking a more active role in organization wide improvement efforts.
 This trend will likely continue as contact centers become increasingly important hubs of communication for internal and external customers.

 These developments haven’t left mid-level and up managers with less to do.
-In most forward-thinking organizations, managers are investing additional time in strategy, building customer relationship-oriented processes, collaborating with colleagues across the enterprise and developing up and coming leaders.
+In most forward-thinking organizations, managers are investing additional time in strategy, building customer experience processes, collaborating with colleagues across the enterprise and developing up and coming leaders.

 In one sense, agents are increasingly being equipped and enabled to do what supervisors used to do, and supervisors are spending more of their time in what used to be the realm of management.
 Of course, that perspective carried too far would be overly simplistic – after all, in some contact centers, agents are involved in planning and strategy while directors spend at least some of their time handling calls and walking the floors.
-But clearly, there is top to bottom upgradetaking place in roles in responsibilities, as contact centers assume a more strategic mission.
+But clearly, there is top to bottom upgrade taking place in roles in responsibilities, as contact centers assume a more strategic mission.

 This article was originally published by ICMI, www.icmi.com